 Watch some early Disney animated films, and you’ll see how the characters’ visual expressions of basic human emotions, such as joy, sadness, fear, courage, and anger, help tell the story.
 These emotions were drawn clearly in animal and fantasy characters.

 Years before modern Disney movies like Beauty and the Beast graced the silver screen, the Toastmaster magazine in 1957 published an article titled, “They Speak a Universal Language.”
 It described Disney’s animation artists studying body language and then applying what they saw to their drawings—depicting animal characters communicating via “pantomime.”
 The article recommended that Toastmasters try to “find value in the Disney technique of communication in the study of his star characters and the potency of their gestures…”

 While body language still sends messages faster than words, we now take a more discerning view of the volumes we speak beyond our vocabulary:

-Nonverbal Communication: Communication without words, including clothing, hair, proximity to the audience, and yes, body language.
+Communication without words, including clothing, hair, proximity to the audience, and yes, body language.
 It can also be sound, which is why Toastmasters practice vocal variety.

-Body Language: A type of nonverbal communication that includes facial expressions, hand gestures, movement, and poses of the head, legs, and arms.
+A type of nonverbal communication that includes facial expressions, hand gestures, movement, and poses of the head, legs, and arms.